Purdue Interdepartmental NMR Facility

 Here is the confirmation document every user must fill out and submit by July 27th:

 The Purdue Interdepartmental NMR Facility (PINMRF) provides access to state-of-the-art NMR techniques for Purdue University as well as for area businesses and technology parks.
 The Facility has spectrometers located in laboratories in four buildings on the Purdue campus.
-These spectrometers include nine solution-state machines ranging in field strength from 300 to 800 MHz and one 400 MHz wide-bore solids spectrometer.
+These spectrometers include eight solution-state machines ranging in field strength from 300 to 800 MHz and one 400 MHz wide-bore solids spectrometer.
 These spectrometers are able to perform the entire gamut of modern NMR techniques, and are used by researchers in Chemistry, Biochemistry, Medicinal Chemistry/Pharmacology, and other departments in areas as diverse as protein structure determination, organic chemistry support, and metabolomics.

 PINMRF uses software from iLab Solutions to assist with the management of our facility.
 You will need to have an account set up with iLabs using your Purdue credentials to allow you to log in to see the rest of the iLabs PINMRF website.
 Your department's business office will need to assist with getting your iLab account set up.

 IMPORTANT LINKS (NOTE: your iLab account must be set up in order to access these pages):